chasnew/cogs202/README.md

 # cogs202
-A repository for Foundation of Cognitive Science II (COGS 202)
+A repository for Cognitive Science Foundations II (COGS 202)